-When the operator starts on the instrument an OB received from the OT, the acquisition template begins.
-The sequence of this template starts by a "preset": the target coordinates (α, δ) are sent to the telescopes and the delay lines, so they can slew to the position corresponding to the target coordinate at preset time.
-Once the telescopes are tracking and Coudé-guiding (with MACAO or STRAP), the target can be seen in the FOV of MIDI in imaging mode.
-To ensure beam interference, the images from both beams must be overlapped.
-This is done by several iterations of the sequence: star centroid measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
+• Using the MIDI acquisition image setup and its associated script that repeats several iterations of the sequence: star photocenter measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
+The loop stops when the error vector for both beams is smaller than a pre-defined threshold (0.8 pixel).
+This method is now considered as obsolete and is used only if the target is too faint for IRIS.

 As stated in Sect.
 6.1, the user has a possibility to use a guide star for the Coudé systems, different from the target.
-He/she will have to indicate the coordinates of this star, which, for the UTs (resp. the ATs), should be brighter than V=13.5 (resp.
-V=17) and within a 1 arcmin (resp.
+He/she will have to indicate the coordinates of this star, which, for the UTs (resp. the ATs), should be brighter than V = 13.5 (resp V = 17) and within a 1 arcmin (resp.
 1 arcmin) radius from the target.
 If no guide star exists, Coudé guiding will not be used, which may have an impact on the fringe SNR.
 A seeing constraint has to be indicated.